 - 11.23.
 Where a pilot seeks to upgrade the privileges of a DA, they must engage with a suitably qualified DAE for mentoring and guidance in fulfilling the necessary requirements. - 11.24.
-Once a satisfactory upgrade evaluation has been completed, in all cases, a completed form SRG 1300 must be returned to the CAA GA Unit for appropriate action.
-The Certificate of Test and Competence can only be signed and validated by the CAA GA Unit64. - 11.25.
-All upgrade recommendations must specify the requested level.
+Once a satisfactory upgrade evaluation has been carried out a completed form SRG 1300 must be returned to the CAA GA Unit for appropriate action.
+The upgrade and Record of Test and Competence on a DA certificate can only be validated by the CAA GA Unit.
+DAEs should not sign the 28 day Temporary Validation Certificate. - All upgrade recommendations must specify the requested level.
 Appropriate evidence of competence will need to be provided when submitting the recommendation via form SRG 1300. - 11.26.
 Following a successful upgrade application, the DA will be automatically renewed at the same time.